jrdevgit/REDCap-Capture-Save-Time/README.md

   To capture the time for submitting the survey, put the field on the last page of the survey and select the **"Capture time for just the page containing the field"** and **"Capture time for Survey Next Page/Submit"** options.

 * To make capturing the time of submitting a survey more accurate, an additional checkbox asking for **"Capture time only when the survey is submitted with a 'Completed' status"** will appear when both the following conditions are met:
-	* **Select time capture setting in survey** = Capture time for just the page containing the field
+	* **Select time capture setting in survey** = Capture time for just the page containing the field.
-	* **Capture time for Survey Next Page/Submit** = True/Ticked
 When this field is ticked, the module will only capture the time of submitting the form when it has been successfully submitted.
+	* **Capture time for Survey Next Page/Submit** = True/Ticked.

 * The "Delete data for THIS FORM only" button in Data Entry counts as a save, and will therefore capture the time into the specified text field if the "Capture time for Data Entry Form Save" option is enabled.
 To prevent this, please untick this option first before deleting the data.